NVIDIA/NVFlare/examples/advanced/finance/README.md

 bash prepare_data.sh
 ```

 This will generate data splits for 2 clients under all experimental settings.
-Note that the overlapping ratio between clients for vertical setting is 0.5 by default, and hence the training data amount is different from horizontal experiments.
+Note that the overlapping ratio between clients for vertical setting is 1.0 by default, so that the training data amount is the same as horizontal experiments.
-If you want to customize for your experiments, please check their corresponding scripts under `utils/`.
+If you want to customize for your experiments to simulate more realistic scenarios, please check their corresponding scripts under `utils/`.

 > **_NOTE:_** The generated data files will be stored in the folder `/tmp/dataset/`,
 > and will be used by jobs by specifying the path within `config_fed_client.json`